-Links to ONS HCI publications can be seen at https://www.ons.gov.uk/search?q=Household%20Costs%20indices&page=1
+Links to ONS HCI publications can be seen at Search - Office for National Statistics (ons.gov.uk)

-Appendix 2 - RPI/CPI USER GROUP STATEMENT (2014) ON AN UPRATING OR HOUSEHOLD BUDGET INDEX
+Appendix C - RPI/CPI USER GROUP STATEMENT (2014) ON AN UPRATING OR HOUSEHOLD BUDGET INDEX

 There is a clear need for a price index designed specifically to measure the increase in the costs of a household budget for the UK as a whole.
 The index would seek to measure, over both the long term and short term, how the cost of the appropriately weighted basket of goods and services, public and private, bought or paid for by the typical household had changed allowing for evolution in the contents of the basket due to product change and shifts in typical purchasing patterns.
 It would be based primarily on actual household expenditure at the time of payment.
 All items on which a household normally spends money should be in scope, weighted according to their share of the household budget, unless there are good and clear reasons to exclude them or to reduce their weight.